AmpersandTarski/Ampersand/docs/tutorial-rap4.md

 ![](<.gitbook/assets/Finished processing your model.png>)

-* Generate a Prototype: Click the blu button "Prototype" and when RAP3 has finished loading you will see a new link "Launch Prototype".
+* Generate a Prototype: Click the blue button "Prototype" and when RAP4 has finished loading you will see a new link "Launch Prototype".
 Click the link.
 * Now you see the information system you have just compiled from the code.
 You are already familiar with the look and feel.
 Click the Overview button in the top-left of the screen and have a look around.
 * Try to generate documentation: Click on the button Diagnosis.
 When RAP4 is done, a link will be added below the button.
 Click on the button Func. spec + pictures and again a link will be added.
 These two functions create pdf-files with information about the code that has been compiled.
 During the course you can have a better look there.